mrsujeet/coding_problems/ShortestDistancefromAllBuildings.md

                     reachCount[newR][newC]++;

-                    // Add the neighbor to the queue to explore from it later. queue.offer(new int[]{newR, newC, dist + 1});
+                    // Add the neighbor to the queue to explore from it later.
+                    //So if the current cell’s distance is dist, the neighbor’s distance is dist + 1 queue.offer(new int[]{newR, newC, dist + 1});
                 }
             }